neoforged/.github/primers/26.2/index.md

     - `MobCategory#getDebugAbbreviation` - An abbreviation of the category when looking through one of the debug menus.
 - `net.minecraft.world.entity.ai.navigation.PathNavigation#getMaxVerticalDistanceToWaypoint` - Gets the maximum vertical distance from the current node the entity pathfinding through.
 - `net.minecraft.world.entity.animal.turtle.Turtle#getHomePos` - Gets the home position of the turtle.
+- `net.minecraft.world.entity.item.PrimedTnt`
+    - `NO_FUSE` - The value if a primed explosion object has no fuse.
+    - `getRandomShortFuse` - Returns between an eighth and three eighths of the original fuse time.
 - `net.minecraft.world.entity.monster.cubemob`
     - `AbstractCubeMob` - A cube-like mob.
     - `SulfurCube` - A sulfur cube entity.
+- `net.minecraft.world.entity.monster.zombie`
-- `net.minecraft.world.entity.monster.zombie.Drowned#isSearchingForLand` - If the drowned is searching for land.
+    - `Drowned#isSearchingForLand` - If the drowned is searching for land.
+    - `ZombieVillager#getVillagerDataFinalized`, `setVillagerDataFinalized` - Handles whether the villager data has been finalized, typically after conversion.
+- `net.minecraft.world.entity.monster.npc.Villager#getVillagerDataFinalized`, `setVillagerDataFinalized` - Handles whether the villager data has been finalized, typically after conversion.
 - `net.minecraft.world.item.DyeColor#getTerracottaColor` - The `MapColor` of a terracotta block dyed this color.
+- `net.minecraft.world.level`
-- `net.minecraft.world.level.Level#ACROSS_THE_WHOLE_WORLD` - The maximum diameter of a level.
+    - `Level#ACROSS_THE_WHOLE_WORLD` - The maximum diameter of a level.
+    - `SignalGetter#getBestOwnOrNeighbourSignal` - Returns the best redstone signal from the current block position or its surrounding neighbors.
 - `net.minecraft.world.level.block`
     - `CopperChestBlock#getHingeSound` - Gets the hinge sound to play based on the current state of the chest.
+    - `LevelEvent#SOUND_SULFUR_SPIKE_LAND` - The level event that plays a sound when an entity lands on a sulfur spike.
     - `PotentSulfurBlock` - A sulfur block that can apply noxious gas effects.
     - `SpeleothemBlock` - An abstract representation of a speleothem.
     - `SulfurSpikeBlock` - A sulfur spike speleothem.
     - `WeatheringCopper$WeatherState#forEach` - Loops through the available weather states.
 - `net.minecraft.world.level.block.entity`
+    - `BlockEntityTicker#andThen` - Chains two tickers together.
     - `DecoratedPotPatterns#itemToPatternMappings` - Operates on the keys for an item and its associated pot pattern.
-    - `PotentSulfurEntity` - A sulfur block entity that can apply noxious gas effects.
+    - `PotentSulfurBlockEntity` - A sulfur block entity that can apply noxious gas effects.
+- `net.minecraft.world.level.block.state.BlockBehaviour`
-- `net.minecraft.world.level.block.state.BlockBehavior#bounceRestitution`, `$Properties#bounceRestitution` - How much the entity should bounce after colliding with this block.
+    - `bounceRestitution`, `$Properties#bounceRestitution` - How much the entity should bounce after colliding with this block.
+    - `ownSignal`, `$BlockStateBase#getOwnSignal` - The redstone signal this block is outputting.
+- `net.minecraft.world.level.block.state.properties.BlockStateProperties#POTENT_SULFUR_STATE`, `PotentSulfurState` - The state of the potent sulfur.
 - `net.minecraft.world.level.chunk`
     - `ChunkAccess#collectBiomesInPalette` - Collects all the biomes in the chunk sections.
     - `PalettedContainerRO#forEachInPalette` - Loop through all elements in the palette.
+- `net.minecraft.world.level.levelgen`
+    - `DensityFunction#mapChildren` - Maps the children density functions used by this function.
+    - `DensityFunctions#intervalSelect`, `$IntervalSelect` - Computes the density using the given function if its corresponding threshold is above the input value.
-- `net.minecraft.world.level.levelgen.SurfaceRules`
+    - `SurfaceRules`
         - `noiseGradient` - Creates a noise gradient rule from the given noise parameters and blockstate gradient.
         - `$Context#getBiome` - Gets the biome at the context position.
+- `net.minecraft.world.level.levelgen.blockpredicates.BlockPredicate#matchesBiomes`, `$MatchingBiomesPredicate` - Checks whether the give block position is in the given set of biomes.
 - `net.minecraft.world.level.levelgen.feature`
     - `SequenceFeature` - A feature made up of other placed features, applying them in the order they are given until either one of them fails or all succeeds.
     - `TemplateFeature` - A feature that attempts to place a structure template in the world.
 - `net.minecraft.world.level.levelgen.feature.configurations.TemplateFeatureConfiguration` - A configuration for the `TemplateFeature`.
 - `net.minecraft.world.level.storage.loot.LootPool#addAll` - Adds all pool entries.
+- `net.minecraft.world.scores`
+    - `PlayerTeam$OptionFlags` - An annotation that marks whether a given byte defines the usage flags of the team options.
+    - `TeamColor` - The color representing a player team.

 ### List of Changes